Ensono/amido.github.io/docs/nx/azure-node/generator-app-insights.md

 :::

-- It requires the App Insights Access Key to be set in an env variable, from which it will be read.
+- It requires the APPLICATIONINSIGHTS_CONNECTION_STRING environment variable to be set.

 :::warning